rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

+### How to verify a new task - important

+After adding [a task](/post/addconfigurations/), a double click on the new task will execute a simulated run or what is called a `dryrun`.
+Check the output from rsync, either by opening the log, top left icon in sidebar of RsyncOSX, ahead or after the simulated run.

+For more experienced users of rsync, select the new task and press the `Command` button.
+Copy and paste the `Synchronize` string into a terminal view.
+The rsync command includes the `dryrun` parameter as default within this view.

 ## Add and execute your first task

 It is easy to add and execute your first synchronize task.